 19th century binding

 Conservation of a 19th century binding with badly damaged cover.
-Boards were completely detached and remaining fragment of spine leather was fixed with metal nails (!) which seems to be one of those very peculiar ways to fix books in the past.
+Boards were completely detached and the remaining fragment of spine leather was fixed with metal nails (!) which seems to be one of those very peculiar ways to fix books in the past.

 Vilnius University Library, Rare Books Department, document No. PD 471 (1/2).